GIngleby16/netbeans/README.md

 The goal of this project is to provide a replacement NetBeans Window Manager with enhanced, **consistent** functionality and to give developers using the **NetBeans Platform** a little more control over how their applications behave and look.

 The new Window Manager should be backward compatible with existing applications and should be capable of reading existing persisted mode configurations.

-Please read the expandable section (More Details...) in [Background](#background) to understand the current Window Manager inconsistencies/bugs.

 Summary of New Features
 * [Consistent TopComponent layout across all windows](#consistent-topcomponent-layout-across-all-windows)